DeepHiveMind/Distributed_DataMesh_2.0_Cloud_Implementation/README.md

 <br>
 <br>

-## What are Architecture Principles of Enterprise Data MESH?
+## Architecture Principles of Enterprise Data MESH

 **[Data Mesh as defined by Martin Fowler](https://martinfowler.com/articles/data-mesh-principles.html)** is a new paradigm to DOMAIN-ORIENTED + DATA PRODUCT + SELF-SERVE DATA Infra + DECENTRALIZED TOPOLOGY data architecture that conforms to the following main Architecture Principles, such as: